LizzyonGit/court_love/TESTING.md

 Checking the JavaScript and jQuery in [JSHint](https://jshint.com/), I get some undefined variables for *Stripe* and *bootstrap*, which can be ignored as they are coming from the Stripe and Bootstrap scripts.

 ### Lighthouse testing
+I had some contrast issues with my main background colour and white and yellow text.
+I chose to change my blue from #047cc5 to a darker shade #0366A4, and any black text I had I changed to white.

 ### Favicon testing